GODrums/BetterFloat/README.md

 ### Troubleshooting on Mozilla Firefox

-In some cases, Firefox does not grant extensions necessary permissions automatically.
+In some cases, Firefox does not grant extensions the necessary permissions automatically.
 This can be fixed by following these steps:

-1. Open the Add-ons Manager page: [about:addons](about:addons)
+1. Open the BetterFloat popup by clicking on the icon in the toolbar
-2. Click on the BetterFloat extension -> "Permissions"
-3. Check all of the required AND optional "Access your data for ..." checkboxes
-4. Reload the extension by dis- and reenabling it
-5. Adjust the extension settings to your liking in the extension popup
-6. Refresh the website, e.g. CSFloat
+2. Look for a warning symbol in the top bar of the popup
+3. Click on the warning symbol and grant the necessary permissions in the newly opened popup of your browser
+4. Open the BetterFloat popup again and check if the warning symbol is gone
+5. If the warning symbol is still there, please report this issue in our Discord server

 ## ⌨️ Development